peteroupc/peteroupc.github.io/bernoulli.md

     - Simple [**continued fractions**](#Continued_Fractions) that express useful constants.

     All these expressions should not rely on floating-point arithmetic or the direct use of irrational constants (such as &pi; or sqrt(2)), but may rely on rational arithmetic.
 For example, a series expansion that _directly_ contains the constant &pi; is not desired; however, a series expansion that converges to a fraction of &pi; is.

+The following is not yet an "open question", but anyone is still welcome to answer it: It would be nice to have a simple algorithm that simulates a probability of the form exp(&minus;_y_) without relying on floating-point arithmetic or precalculations, where _y_ is a logarithm of a really huge number (or a sum of such logarithms), but whose integer part is not known in advance.
+(Note that this page currently includes an algorithm for simulating exp(-_z_), but assumes _z_'s integer part is known.)

 <a id=Correctness_and_Performance_Charts></a>
 ## Correctness and Performance Charts